RubyMoney/money/README.md

 ## Introduction

-This library aids one in handling money and different currencies.
+A Ruby Library for dealing with money and currency conversion.

 ### Features